Craftit7/Quizizz-cheat-2021/README.md

 ```

 ## Using the extension
+- Unzip files
+- Open Extension Manager
+- Enable Developer Options at the top right corner.
+- Click load unpacked on the top left corner
+- Select the new folder that contains the unzipped files.

-- Just click on it's icon then click copy, then paste it in ctrl+shift+I console tab.
+- Now, Just click on it's icon then click copy, then paste it in ctrl+shift+I console tab.

 ## Help me make more!
 [Donate](https://paypal.me/FlashPlaysDonations)